-A player who is attempting to screen is committing a blocking foul if contact occurs when he/she is moving, and his/her opponent is stationary or retreating from him/her.
+A player who is attempting to screen is committing a blocking foul if contact occurs when moving, and the opponent is stationary or retreating.

-If a player disregards the ball, faces an opponent and shifts his/her position as the opponent shifts, he/she is primarily responsible for any contact that occurs, unless other factors are involved.
+If a player disregards the ball, faces an opponent and shifts position as the opponent shifts, that player is primarily responsible for any contact that occurs, unless other factors are involved.